07345159778

 7. Check that individuals are offered drinks in accordance with their plan of care

-It is always best practice to read a person’s care plan first.
+It is always best practice to read a person’s care plan

 The care plan will tell you: